 Does Home Size Increase My AC Installation Cost?

 AC systems work by circulating and cooling air.
 Home square footage, ceiling height, number of stories - all of these things affect what type of unit you need and its tonnage size.
 Generally, the bigger the home and more stories, the bigger and pricier your system.

 Larger appliances like ovens, generators, TVs, and computers all generate heat.
 And each one generates heat in a different zone of your house, which means you need different amounts of cooling in each zone.
 So the location and use of these appliances affect system size, location, and design.

 Does Sunlight Affect My AC System?

 Different types of roofs, tree cover, siding, windows, and even colors affect just how much and how quickly the sun will heat up your home.
 The more sunlight that hits your home, the more AC you need to cool it.
 That can mean a bigger, pricier system that has to run longer, which increases your energy bill.

 Why American Standard AC Systems

 We are proud to install American Standard, Consumer Report’s #1 Most Reliable HVAC Brand.

-- Fewer repairs - On average, American Standard has significantly fewer repairs than other brands.
+- Fewer repairs - On average, American Standard AC systems have significantly fewer repairs than other brands.

 - Excellent warranty - American Standard’s warranty policy is superior to other leading brands.

-- Multi-system linking - American Standard has a wide variety of heating and cooling systems that work together, delivering you maximum efficiency.
+- Multi-system linking - American Standard has a wide variety of AC systems that work together, delivering you maximum efficiency.